19-year-old killed in a shooting at the largest shopping center in the US - Local News 8

 19-year-old killed in a shooting at the largest shopping center in the US

-A 19-year-old man was killed Friday in a shooting during an altercation at the Mall of America in Minnesota, the nation’s largest shopping and entertainment center, police said.
+A 19-year-old man was shot and killed Friday during an altercation at Minnesota’s Mall of America, the largest shopping center in the US, police said.

-Just before 8 p.m local time, officers heard gunshots on the first floor of the Nordstrom store.
-When officers went into the Nordstrom, they found one male shot multiple times, Bloomington Police Chief Booker Hodges said during a news conference late Friday night.
+Officers heard gunshots on the first floor of Nordstrom just before 8 p.m. local time.
+When they entered the department store, they found a man shot multiple times, Bloomington Police Chief Booker Hodges said during a news conference late Friday night.
 Police are working to identify the suspect.

-A bystander was also grazed by a bullet but is expected to be OK.
+Minnesota Gov. Tim Walz said his office was working with local officials to provide support and resources, tweeting that “the violence at MOA last night is absolutely unacceptable.”

+Police are expected to provide an update on the investigation Saturday evening.

-The 30-year-old mall, about 10 miles south of downtown Minneapolis, has more than 500 stores, more than 50 dining options, dozens of attractions and two hotels, according to the owners.
+The 30-year-old mall, about 10 miles south of downtown Minneapolis, is a popular tourist destination in the Midwest, with tens of millions of visitors each year.
+The giant shopping complex boasts more than 500 stores, more than 50 dining options, dozens of attractions and two hotels, according to its owners.

-Preliminary investigation reveals that there was an altercation Friday between a group of about five to nine people inside Nordstrom.
-Store surveillance video shows a male pulling out a gun and shooting the victim, Hodges said.
+A preliminary investigation into Friday’s incident indicated there was an altercation between about five to nine people inside Nordstrom.
+Store surveillance video showed a male pulling out a gun and shooting the victim, Hodges said.

 “We have an incident where if someone decides that they want to pull out a gun and shoot somebody with complete lack of disrespect for human life, I still don’t know what we can do to stop that,” Hodges said.

+A gospel singer and football players were at the mall during the shooting

-Jovonta Patton, a Billboard gospel singer, was filming an Instagram reel at Gucci inside of Nordstrom at the Mall of America, when gunshots went off in the background.
+Jovonta Patton, a Billboard gospel singer, was filming an Instagram reel at a Gucci location inside Nordstrom when gunshots went off in the background.

-Patton told CNN they quickly ran to the back room of the store to hide for about 15 minutes.

-There were about six or seven other people in the room, Patton says.
+Patton quickly ran to the back room of the store to hide for about 15 minutes, where about six or seven others had also taken cover, he told CNN.

 Several New York Giants players were also inside the mall at the time of the shooting, according to NFL Network insider Tom Pelissero.